-Acunetix WVS displays vulnerability alerts and threats in real-time during the whole process of the scan.
-Before scanning a site, WVS first crawls the website to find all available input forms/links that can be manipulated later during the scanning stage.
+Acunetix displays vulnerability alerts and threats in real-time throughout the scan.
+Before scanning a website or web application, Acunetix first crawls the website to find all available inputs and links that can be manipulated later during the scanning stage.
 However, some of these web security alerts are also reported from the early stage of crawling.

-During the crawling stage, the Crawler can find some threats of different severity, ranging from 'Info' to 'High', without even using the scanning engine - for instance, the crawler does not launch any parameter manipulation checks.
+During the crawling stage, the Crawler uses passive analysis to identify some threats of different severity, ranging from informational alerts, to high-severity vulnerabilities, without invoking the scanner.
+For instance, the crawler does not launch any parameter manipulation tests.
 While the target website is crawled, the Crawler sends a number of HTTP requests and connections to the website from which it tries to identify links, input forms, and information that might be revealed from comments, cookie data, or browser security settings.
-Moreover -- while crawling -- it can identify if the connection to the target server is secure or encrypted (HTTPS) when accessing sensitive data, etc.
+Moreover – while crawling – it can identify if the connection to the target server is secure or encrypted (HTTPS) when accessing sensitive data, etc.

 |HTTPS connection is using SSL version 2||Medium|